natural ways to relieve hemorrhoids and constipation

 1. TUCKS Medicated Cooling Pads — Witch Hazel (100 Count) ⭐⭐⭐⭐⭐ | 60,000+ verified reviews | ~$12–$15

-If you’re looking for fast, gentle topical relief, TUCKS pads are the most evidence-aligned option on the market.
-Each pad is pre-soaked in pharmaceutical-grade witch hazel — the same ingredient confirmed effective in a 2024 PMC peer-reviewed review of herbal hemorrhoid treatments.
-Witch hazel works because of its high tannin content, which acts as a natural astringent: it constricts irritated blood vessels, calms inflammation, and soothes burning and itching within minutes of contact.
+If you want fast, gentle topical relief, TUCKS pads are the most evidence-aligned option on the market.
+Each pad comes pre-soaked in pharmaceutical-grade witch hazel — the same ingredient confirmed effective in a 2024 peer-reviewed PMC review of herbal hemorrhoid treatments.
+Witch hazel works because of its high tannin content, which naturally tightens irritated blood vessels, calms inflammation, and soothes burning and itching within minutes of contact.

-What makes these especially practical is that they can fully replace toilet paper during a flare-up, dramatically reducing friction and irritation.
-They’re gentle enough for use during pregnancy and are used in clinical settings for post-surgical perianal wound care.
+What makes these especially practical is that you can use them in place of toilet paper during a flare, which dramatically cuts down on friction and irritation.
+They’re gentle enough for use during pregnancy and are used in hospitals for post-surgical wound care around the bottom.

 💊 Dosage & How to Use Apply one pad directly to the affected area after each bowel movement.
 Can be used 3–6 times daily.
 Press gently — do not rub.
 Use a pure witch hazel solution with at least 14% tannin concentration for best results.